Skip to main content

 Recommendations for font size, color contrast in alignment with WCAG.
 Explanation on how to use accessibility settings in the widget editor.

-Our campaign editor offers many ways to be compatible with the latest WCAG standards.
+Our campaign editor offers many ways to meet the latest WCAG standards.
 Let’s guide you through the settings and share our recommendations!

 Widget component Accessibility settings

-Below is a short explanation of the properties that can be set on the components and canvas in the widget editor.
+Below is an explanation of the properties that can be set on components and the canvas in the widget editor.
 You can find the settings for each property in the right menu.

 Screenshot of campaign editor